oliverjam/jaredhill-v2/src/blog/mind-your-language.md

   - rant
 ---

-## Mind your language

-I sometimes wonder how the design community — a group of people who pride themselves on their empathy and ability to communicate clearly — have been able to create a such an unapproachable world.
+I sometimes wonder how the design community — a group of people who pride themselves on their empathy and ability to communicate clearly — have been able to create a such an unapproachable profession.
 For outsiders, the litany of buzzwords, methodologies and rules can at best confuse newcomers, and at worst, deceive them.
-I recently experienced the latter.
+This article explores the latter.

 ## Giving the wrong impression